Deegee13244/Senior-Design/Design-Submissions/User-Docs.md

 The application has several different pages with unique functionality's to help the user complete their daily tasks.
 Here is a quick rundown of these different pages and how to navigate them:

-**Home Page**

-The home page displays the users current goals, tasks, achievements, and levels.
-Goals are displayed on a todo-list that contains a progress bar which helps the user stay on track.